webmindml/prepostprocess.ddd/README.md

 # prepostprocess.ddd
 preprocess_ddd and postprocess_webgpu as a ddd to WebGPU Gradio component abstraction<br />
-given a library for WebGPU interaction you want to add support for .ddd files as input and output components to simplfy calls.
-Here's a basic template to illustrate the idea see: <a href="https://github.com/webmindml/prepostprocess.ddd/ddd.ddd">ddd.ddd</a><br /><br />
+given a library for WebGPU interaction this adds support for .ddd files as input and output components to simplfy calls.
+Here's a basic template to illustrate the idea see: <a href="https://github.com/webmindml/prepostprocess.ddd/ddd.ddd">ddd.ddd</a><br /><br /><br />

 <code>
 import gradio as gr